vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 (name and port) to a value that is no longer than that indicated by the server.
 The client MAY, subject to local policy, create a previously non-existent pin, again for a lifetime that is not longer than that indicated by the server.

 The extension support lifetime is not constrained by any DNS TTLs or RRSIG expirations in the returned chain.
+The extension support lifetime is the time for which the TLS server is committing itself to serve the extension; it is not a validity time for the returned chain data.
+During this period the DNSSEC chain may be updated.
+Therefore, the ExtSupportLifetime value is not constrained by any DNS TTLs or RRSIG expirations in the returned chain.

 Clients MAY implement support for a subset of DANE certificate usages.
 For example, clients may support only DANE-EE(3) and